Do insurance companies cover felons and convicts?

 - The nature of your crime.
 The nature and charge of your conviction is important for two (2) reasons.
 First, insurance companies use the nature of your crime to determine how risky your behavior has been in the past.
 If you have been convicted of murder, rape, drug trafficking, kidnapping, child molestation, and/or conspiracy to commit any of those crimes, you will likely be barred from obtaining life insurance.
 Second, life insurance companies want to know the nature of your criminal conviction because some convictions have higher recidivism rates than others.
 Essentially, the company will use this information to determine how likely it is that you will return to prison for another felony conviction.

 - Whether there was a probation period.
 Under normal circumstances, you will be unable to get life insurance while on probation.
 Life insurance companies normally require a period of five (5) years to pass from the date that the probation ended until the date that they will agree to provide a life insurance policy to an applicant.
 The more time that has elapsed since your criminal activity, the better it is for your life insurance application.

 - Whether you have changed your life around.
 One good tip is to write the life insurance company a cover letter in which you explain exactly what happened and specifically how you have improved your life since your felony conviction.
 Taking responsibility for your decisions and showing that you now have some form of steady employment, some education, and a connection to service and your community will all increase your chances of getting approved for life insurance.
 When it is time to submit a claim, the Boonswang Law Firm can help ensure that your beneficiary receives payment of the death benefit.

 At the Boonswang Law Firm, we are here to help you with all your life insurance questions.
-If your loved one had a criminal conviction and you have questions regarding payment on their life insurance or accidental death and dismemberment policy, contact the Boonswang Law Firm and we are happy to discuss any of your concerns.
+If your loved one had a criminal conviction and you have questions regarding life insurance for felons or accidental death and dismemberment policies for felons, contact the Boonswang Law Firm and we are happy to discuss any of your concerns.